+Editor’s note: MT-SDT Data Size is one kind of MT-SDT assistance information, the value is FFS.
+MT-SDT Data volume as another kind of MT-SDT assistance information is not included.

 Option 2: If MT-SDT indicator exists, it is MT-SDT SRB, if MT-SDT Data Size exists, it is MT-SDT DRB [11], and otherwise, it is the MT-SDT SRB.

+9.2.3.xxx MT-SDT Information